boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       is provided in  [NEW_IPFIX_IPv6EH_SUBREGISTRY].
 This IE is used only when when the observed extension headers are in the 0-31 range.
-If the observed EHs exceeds that range, ipv6ExtensionHeadersFull Information Element MUST be used.
+If the observed EHs exceeds that range, ipv6ExtensionHeadersFull Information Element MUST be used
+      [I-D.boucadair-opsawg-ipfix-tcpo-v6eh].

    Abstract Data Type: unsigned32

    Data Type Semantics: flags

    ElementId: 64

    Status: current

    Reference: [RFC5102][This-Document]

    Additional Information:
       See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].